ALiiCE: Evaluating Positional Fine-grained Citation Generation: Experimental Setup

 \paragraph{Models} For closed-source LLMs, we evaluate \hytt{gpt-4-turbo-2024-04-09} and \hytt{gpt-3.5-turbo-0125} ~\citep{chatgpt, openai2024gpt4}.
 For open-source LLMs, we evaluate \hytt{LLaMA-3-8B} ~\citep{llama3modelcard}.
 In addition, we incorporate variables such as the number of retrieved passages and the passage form used in generation (truncated original text, summary, or snippet) into the model setting.
 The prompts are provided in Appendix \ref{appendix:promtps}.

 \paragraph{Evaluation Metrics} In addition to the three metrics of citation quality introduced at Section \ref{sec:metrics}, we utilize three common metrics in long-form QA, including: 1) \textbf{correctness}, which checks whether $\mathcal{R}$ answers the query $q$ accurately; 2) \textbf{fluency}, which evaluates whether $\mathcal{R}$ is coherent; and 3) \textbf{length}, which is the average length of $\mathcal{R}$.
+Regarding correctness, for ASQA, we follow \citet{stelmakh-etal-2022-asqa} to calculate exact match recall by checking whether ground truths are exact substrings of $\mathcal{R}$; for ELI5, we follow \citet{fan-etal-2019-eli5} to use the F1 score of ROUGE-L. We quantify the fluency by MAUVE \citep{mauve}.
 For comparison, we also use ALCE \citep{gao-etal-2023-enabling} as the sentence-level evaluation to assess citation quality.